awslabs/multi-model-server/tests/performance/README.md

     ```
 4. This guide assumes you are running scripts from this directory.

-To run the test suite.
+**Finally To run the test suite.**
 ```bash
 python run_perfomance_suite.py --artifacts-dir='<path>'
 ```

-#### To know more about the Test Suite follow the guide below:
+## To know more about the Test Suite and to add test cases follow the guide below:

 ## Taurus